Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 - Customize prompts for each provider

-- Track quality metrics across different models
+- Track quality metrics across models over time

 Recommendations by Use Case